Bduah/Simple-Todo/README.md

 ## Notes

 One major challenge I had while creating this app came from my emulator.
-It was failing to show the toast when an item was added or removed.
+It was failing to show the toast when an item was added or removed an item.
 But I realised it had nothing to do with my code but rather my system so I spoke to one the TA's and they helped me fix it.
 ## License

     Copyright [yyyy] [name of copyright owner]